ChalmersGU-data-structure-courses/dsabook/src/markdown/10-sets-and-maps/04-sorted-sets-maps.md

         If $e$ is in the map, then the ceiling of $e$ is just $e$; otherwise it is the successor of $e$.

 These operations are summarised in this interface for sorted sets.
-Note that it *extends* the `Set` interface, it has all the methods that normal sets also have.
+Note that it *extends* the `Set` interface, so it has all the methods that normal sets also have.

     interface SortedSet of T extends Set:
         first() -> T          // Returns the first (smallest) element.